Can we program matter to form desired structure with atomic precission?

 Further, we offer our expertise on surface analysis, in particular, analysis of chemical composition by X-ray photoelectron spectroscopy to collaborating partners.

 Content of research

-Molecular self-assembly of surface confined architectures attracted significant attention for their promising applications in the fields of surface patterning, host guest chemistry, molecular electronics and spintronics, and as catalytic model systems.
+Molecular self-assembly of surface-confined architectures attracted significant attention for their promising applications in surface patterning, host-guest chemistry, molecular electronics and spintronics, and catalytic model systems.
 Here, the long-range ordered networks are formed on surfaces from elementary building blocks: organic molecules and metal atoms.
-The proper design of molecular building units and selection of metal atoms enables to engineer extended 2D structures bearing the desired functionality.
+The proper design of molecular building units and selection of metal atoms enables to engineer of extended 2D structures bearing the desired functionality.

-Graphene, a zero-bandgap semiconductor, attracted much interest for its mechanical, optical and electronic properties.
-From our point of view, the most exciting feature is the possibility to control its electronic properties, i.e., the type of charge carriers and their concentration, by the external electric field.
+Graphene, a zero-bandgap semiconductor, attracted much interest for its mechanical, optical, and electronic properties.
+From our point of view, the most exciting feature is the possibility of controlling its electronic properties, i.e., the type of charge carriers and their concentration, by the external electric field.

 The research in the research group Molecular Nanostructures at Surfaces joins these attractive research fields.
-In particular, we utilize graphene as substrate for molecular self-assembly and explore the possibility to tune the graphene electronic properties to control of both self-assembly process itself and functional properties of supramolecular layers on graphene surface.
+In particular, we utilize graphene as a substrate for molecular self-assembly and explore the possibility of tuning the graphene electronic properties to control both the self-assembly process and the functional properties of supramolecular layers on a graphene surface.

 The research follows these principal directions: